Beancow/violet-kanban/DEV_GUIDELINES.md

 -   Handlers must be passed an explicit small ctx object with everything they need; avoid hidden globals.
 -   Centralize types under `src/types/` (use subfolders to mirror `src/` layout).
 -   Use runtime guards from `src/types/typeGuards.ts` when narrowing is required.
 Add new guards there as needed.
+-   Do not create new type declarations inline in feature or provider files; add new types to `src/types/` and import them where needed.
+-   Prefer using runtime type guards from `src/types/typeGuards.ts` instead of ad-hoc `typeof` checks in handlers; add or extend guards there when needed.
+-   When creating new files, place all exported types in the centralized `src/types/` folder (or reuse existing types) — avoid `type`/`export type` declarations outside `src/types/`.

+Refactor plan & priorities (recommended incremental workflow)

+-   Goal: migrate providers -> provider shims + typed `*StoreDB` implementations with minimal disruption to other work and CI.
+Types will change a lot during the migration; treat type cleanup as the final step of each feature migration so PRs remain reviewable.

+-   High level order of operations for a migration PR:
+    1. Add a minimal `ProviderShim` under `src/providers/shims/` that preserves the current UI surface but delegates to a new store API (the shim can throw NotImplemented for advanced methods initially).
+This keeps consumers compiling while the store is developed.

+2. Add a small skeleton `*StoreDB` class under the appropriate `src/stores/...` location implementing the minimal methods the shim needs (read/add/update/remove).
+Export the store's public types from `src/types/` as minimal contracts (see "Keeping type-checking" below).
+3. Wire the shim to the new store in the app entry points, leaving the original provider file in place (or add it to the validator `frozenFiles` list while it is being replaced).
+4. Incrementally move implementation logic from the provider into the store.
+Keep each PR focused: implement one small behavior at a time and ensure the shim API remains stable.
+5. After the store implementation is feature-complete, replace the original provider (or remove the `frozenFiles` exception) and run a full type + lint pass to locate remaining inline `type` declarations and `typeof` usage.
+6. Final step: centralize types.
+Move or create complete `export type` declarations under `src/types/` and replace any temporary/ad-hoc type shims.
+At this point, replace any remaining ad-hoc `typeof` checks with runtime guards in `src/types/typeGuards.ts`.

+-   Prefer small, focused PRs that leave the repo compilable and testable.
+If a single PR would be large, split it into a "skeleton" PR (shim + store skeleton + types stubs) followed by one or more implementation PRs.

+-   When you discover a general-purpose helper that operates over multiple data shapes, add a small, exported generic type under `src/types/` (or a helpful subfolder) that documents the helper's expected inputs/outputs (see the `sanitize` helpers for an example).
+Prefer a generic function signature (e.g. `<T>`) plus a runtime guard in `src/types/typeGuards.ts` instead of ad-hoc `any` casts.
+This centralizes contracts and makes downstream refactors safer.

+    Note: if a function accepts `unknown` (or an untyped parameter) and then immediately casts it (for example `const p = input as SomeType` inside the function), prefer adding a generic parameter or an explicit input type instead of internal casts.
+Use a signature like `function foo<T>(input: T)` or accept `unknown` and narrow with a runtime guard before returning a typed result — this makes callers opt into the concrete type and reduces unsafe casts inside implementations.

+Dependency-first rule

+-   When working through a migration, if you discover a shared helper, runtime guard, or type that must change for the migration to succeed, update that dependency first in a small, separate PR (or the first part of your PR): 1.
+Create the new helper/runtime guard/type under the correct `src/` location (prefer `src/utils/`, `src/types/`, or `src/providers/shims/` depending on intent) as a minimal, well-documented implementation or stub.

+2. Prefer backwards-compatible implementations when it is low-cost (adapter/wrapper pattern) so existing callers continue to work while consumers migrate.
+Compatibility layers (shims/adapters) are optional — if keeping compatibility would add significant complexity, prefer a small, documented breaking change and provide a short migration plan or a minimal shim as an interim step.
+3. Export a clear, minimal type from `src/types/` for the helper so other modules can import it and compile.
+4. Add tests (unit) for the updated helper if it changes behavior surface, and run `tsc --noEmit` to confirm type stability.
+5. Only after the dependency PR lands (or the first commit in a split PR) continue with the higher-level migration work that depends on it.

+This keeps migrations incremental and reduces churn: consumers can adopt the new helper quickly, and the final refactor step can concentrate on moving types and removing legacy code.

+Keeping type-checking during migration

+-   Create minimal type stubs in `src/types/` for any public surface you are exposing from a new store or shim.
+Example: if you add `BoardStoreDB.get(boardId)`, add a minimal `src/types/board.ts` with `export type BoardRecord = { id: string; ... }` so imports compile.
+-   Avoid scattering `type` declarations across feature files while migrating.
+If you must add a small local helper type temporarily, put a short `TODO: move to src/types/` comment above it and keep the declaration as small as possible.
+-   Prefer `as unknown as T` or small `// @ts-expect-error` annotations only as a last resort and document them with `TODO` comments linking to the migration task.
+Aim to remove these before finalizing the feature PR.
+-   Keep `tsc --noEmit` in your local verification loop and ensure CI runs `tsc --noEmit` as part of the merge checks.
+If type-errors are numerous during migration, use the `frozenFiles` mechanism (see below) to reduce noise while preserving correct types for new code.

+Frozen files and the migration sprint

+-   Use the validator's `frozenFiles` list for files that are intentionally being rewritten and would otherwise flood the validator with legacy issues.
+Files in `report.frozenFiles` are excluded from checks.
+Document each frozen file with a short PR comment describing why it was frozen and the expected removal timeframe.
+-   Do not leave files frozen indefinitely.
+Each migration PR should either remove a frozen entry or document the migration plan and a target milestone for unfrozen completion.

+Types policy (when to move/create types)

+-   New types introduced by a migration should live under `src/types/` immediately as minimal stubs (so consumers keep compiling).
+Mark them `// TODO: expand` where appropriate.
+-   When a type grows beyond a trivial shape, extract it fully into `src/types/` before adding additional code that depends on it.
+-   Never keep final or shared types inline in provider/feature files; move to `src/types/` before merging the PR.

 -   Prefer class-based Stores in `src/stores/` that wrap IndexedDB.
 Stores should expose a minimal public API and be importable.
 -   Provider implementations are being replaced by Provider Shims (`src/providers/*Shim.ts`) that delegate to Stores.
 -   No need for backwards-compatibility constraints — break the surface to simplify internals when necessary.